vineetvermaa61/Flexmoney_Assignment/README.md

 - A user can enroll only once per month, but may change batches next month.
 - Tailwind CSS is used for styling to give a modern, professional look.
 - Personalized branding with the Flexmoney logo and headers is added to tailor the solution for Flexmoney.

-## Approach
-**Backend:**
-Built using Node.js, Express, and MongoDB to manage user data, enrollments, and payments.
-Security is enhanced with JWT authentication and bcrypt for password hashing.
-The ER diagram reflects the relationships among Users, Enrollments, and Payments.

-**Frontend:**
-Developed with React and styled using Tailwind CSS for a responsive, modern UI.
-React Router v6 is used for navigation, and the design includes personalized elements for Flexmoney.

-**Deployment:**
-The backend is hosted on Render and the frontend on Vercel.
-Environment variables and API endpoints have been configured accordingly.